backcopy/Nimis/readme.md

 * Encryption
     * Encryption is provided by the zip library, this is further increased by the Nimis module through the utilization of a long and uniquely generated 40 charecter key. `WARNING` the encryption used by your operating systems zip module may not be secure enough for your implimentation.
 * Asynchronous
-    * Asynchronous code bundled with promises are used to ensure I/O performance is kept as high as possible.
+    * Asynchronous code integrated with promises and natively promisified functions are used to ensure I/O performance is kept as high as possible.

 ## Structure

 Nimis returns the main object once it has completed backup procedures.
 All files sent to Nimis are allocated properties in the order they were sent to Nimis.
 Properties start at `p0` and are infinite.

+The `%temp%` directory on the host operating system is used for temporary data management while the `/backups/` directory holds the output data.

 ## Errors